BWilczynski98/typing-app/README.md

 ##  How To Use The Project

-You can use the app without having an account, but if you would like to record your score and participate in the ranking, you need to create your own account
+You can use the app without having an account, but if you would like to record your score you need to create your own account
 ## Demo

 https://typing-app-lac.vercel.app/